martinth/advent-of-code-2024/README.md

     - Getting back in the groove of using Rust.
 I'm not using is regularly as part of work or free time.
       I have gotten a bit, wait for it, rusty.

+- Day 2
+    - Took me a good while to realize where my mistake was after I had rewritten the core logic 2 times already.
+I should really read the instructions word-by-word.
+    - How to solve it without additional allocations and just iterators and slices.
+It made the code quiet a lot longer then the version the just copied data